2026 Update

 Community update on updated proposals for buildings E and F

-Targeted submission of the Section 73 Application to OPCD for the updated proposals
+Submission of the Section 73 Application to OPDC for the updated proposals

 Mid-2026